 Absolutely.
 Candidates with a master’s degree are able to further develop their skills for future doctoral studies or to prepare for a transition to other career tracks.

 Are there other opportunities for undergraduates?

-The Chicago Fed offers a summer internship program.
-The Research department program emphasizes advanced assignments with opportunities for summer interns to enhance their skills through critical financial analysis, research and writing, and formal presentations.
-It is ideal for students, especially rising seniors, interested in applying for the RA position after graduation.
-More information is available at the summer internship page.
+The Chicago Fed offers a Summer Intern program.
+The Research Department program emphasizes advanced assignments—with opportunities for summer interns to enhance their skills through critical financial analysis, research and writing, and formal presentations—making it ideal for students, especially rising seniors, interested in applying for the Research Assistant position.
+More information is available at the Research Summer Internship page.

 What are the U.S. Residency requirements for this position?

 Bank policy specifies that candidates must be: